-The Azure cloud service (Asset A8) is owned by NHS GGC (at time of publication of this SSP, Marie Farrel is the named owner on behalf of NHS GGC).
+The Azure cloud service (Asset A8) is owned by NHS GGC (at time of publication of this SSP.

 5.5.3 Are any technical controls employed within the solution to protect information assets?
-For example, encryption at rest, de-identification or data obfuscation.
+For example encryption at rest, de-identification or data obfuscation.